Learn more about the AM2 Test

 Before completing the AM2 test candidates must complete the AM2 Self-assessment checklist, all candidates must provide their assessment centre with a completed copy, signed by themselves and their employer or training provider.
 This is to confirm that all parties consider the candidate ready to undertake the test.
 The AM2 checklist details what is expected during the four sections of the test once you and your employer believe you to have knowledge in each section you are ready to take the test.

 The AM2 self-assessment checklist can be downloaded and printed here.

 The AM2 takes place over three days in our purpose built AM2 centre.
 The test will begin at 8.15am and run until around 4.30pm each day with a one hour lunch break.
 An assessor will be present in the room at all times and will check on your progress throughout each day.

 When is it?

 We run AM2 tests starting on most Mondays and Tuesdays throughout the year (excluding public holidays).
-For scheduled dates please contact Lisa Munro on 0845 900 3600.
+For scheduled dates please contact our training team on 0845 900 3600.

 Where is it?